KristianDamPedersen/fakenewsproject/README.md

    * `complex_models/xgboost_complex.py`

 Some of these scripts require copious amounts of RAM, (+30 GiB) However, `bigdnn_complex.py` (ironically) does everything in chunks, except when fitting the `tf-idf` vectoriser.
-This can however be done rather effectively on a single parquet file from test.parquet, making it possible to run train and predict this model on a low-ressource computer, even using the entire dataset.
+This can however be done rather effectively on a single parquet file from test.parquet, making it possible to run train and predict this model on a low-resource computer, even using the entire dataset.
+Other files such as `tokenise.py` exists as a headless alternative to some of the steps in the notebook so that it can be run in a terminal.

 * Running `umap_fake.py`, or `umap_liar.py` produces beautiful unsupervised maps of the corpus.